bkahlert/recordr/README.md

  - `--parallel` — maximum number of conversions that run at once; 0 will run as many conversions as possible (default: 4)
  - `--restart-delay` — number of seconds until the animation restart (default: 5)
  - `--build-dir` — path to store (intermediate) build artifacts in (default: build/rec/)
- - `--term-profile` — path to the terminal profile to use for conversion (default: auto)
+ - `--term-profile` — path to the terminal profile to use for conversion (default: auto) [supported profiles](https://github.com/marionebl/term-schemes#supported-formats)
  - `--hide-recording` — flag that if specified will not show the recording process (default during batch mode)
  - `--delete-build` — flag that if specified will keep delete intermediary build files on completion